microchip-pic-avr-examples/pic16f13145-metronome-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Metronome Waveform Generator — Use Case for CLB using the PIC16F13145 Microcontroller with MCC Melody
+# Metronome Waveform Generator — Use Case for CLB Using the PIC16F13145 Microcontroller With MCC Melody

 This repository provides an MPLAB® X project for interfacing the Configurable Logic Block (CLB) and a Switec Stepper motor.
 By the end, you will be able to drive a stepper motor to re-create a metronome using the CLB peripheral.